Politics: The Latest Political News, Polls & Election Results

 Next

-JOSHUA LOTT / AFP - Getty Images
+M. Sprague / AFP - Getty Images, file

 World